fesponda/diversity_metric/Metrics-review.md

 ### Semantical
 Most of the proposals encountered so far look explicitly at the bytecodes that represent each program but there are a couple that look explicitly at their behavior
 - Statistical and machine learning models: These approaches require training statistical or machine learning models on system calls emitted from different running versions of the code.
-This are used to detect deviations from normal (HMM and anils).
+This are used to detect deviations from normal (HMM and Anil's).

 - Graph based similarity (Bindiff, Google): This technique attempts to recover and compare the control-flow and call graphs of a pair of binaries.
 As such it can only detect differences in the control-flow